 Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories.
-An Inferred Mineral Resource has a lower level of confidence than that applied to an Indicated Mineral Resource.
 An Indicated Mineral Resource has a higher level of confidence than an Inferred Mineral Resource but has a lower level of confidence than a Measured Mineral Resource.